Many of us may have experienced the relief of getting something “off

 Short-term counseling can be very effective.
 In fact, cognitive behavioral therapy, an evidence-based practice used

-widely at Walden and other behavioral health programs, is designed for
+Walden and other behavioral health programs, is designed for short-term use.

-short-term use.
-It focuses on how our thoughts and feelings influence
+It focuses on how our thoughts and feelings influence our behaviors and

-our behaviors and how the exploration of this connection can have a positive
+how the exploration of this connection can have a positive impact on us,

-impact on us, our choices, and our behaviors.
-Cognitive behavioral therapy,
+our choices, and our behaviors.
+Cognitive behavioral therapy, or CBT,

-or CBT, is used to successfully treat a wide variety of mental health
+is used to successfully treat a wide variety of mental health problems

-problems and illnesses, to include depression, anxiety, eating disorders,
+and illnesses, to include depression, anxiety, eating disorders, and addiction.

 Mental health is an important part of overall health, and yet its role in our overall health is easily overlooked.
 People put